 The faculty and staff respect the professional decision students have made to enter career training.
 We believe professionalism is as important an aspect of training as technical and business skills.
-For that reason, WyoTech has established rules and regulations concerning academic performance, attendance, behavior, and appearance in the classrooms, labs, shops, and campus housing.
+For that reason, WyoTech has established rules and regulations concerning academic performance, attendance, behavior, and appearance in the classrooms, labs, and shops.
+These rules are also enforced in housing.
 Professionalism develops a positive attitude, personal motivation, and career pride.
 These elements, combined with technical expertise, produce a WyoTech graduate - a skilled professional technician.